logischdenker/AzurePrecompiledFunctionTemplate/FtpDeployment.md

 3. Finally upload the content of the `wwwroot` folder to `site/wwwroot` of your Azure function app service via an FTP client software of your choice.

 Your function app should be up and running after the FTP upload.

+At the time of writing there is an open issue regarding syncing triggers after an FTP deployment.
+Be sure to read https://github.com/Azure/Azure-Functions/issues/210 and follow the steps mentioned there, if you have problems in your deployment.